Oldunixhacker/utnw/README.md

 If it's someone else's program, follow the program's license.

-You can also install the program to `C:\UTNW\bin`, the home of Unix utilities installed to your system.
+You can also install the program to `C:\UTNW\bin`, the directory containing Unix utilities installed on your system.

 ## Support

 UTNW is tested on Windows 11.
-It should also work on Windows 10, 8.1, and ReactOS, though it should be tested yourself.
+It should also work on Windows 10 and others, though it should be tested yourself.